 WHO CAN APPLY FOR THE CAPA AMBASSADOR PROGRAM

 You must be a current undergraduate student enrolled in the semester after you return from your CAPA program.
 We are looking for people who are enthusiastic, creative, and passionate about their experience abroad.
 You need to be responsible, possess good time management skills, and be willing to do some of your tasks in the evenings when students are more readily available.
 Good communication skills are valued, and we prefer people who are well-versed and active in social media.
 We request a one-semester commitment from all Ambassadors, and by mutual agreement you can continue until you graduate.
-To help prepare you, there will be a mandatory on-line training session with CAPA staff over the telephone.
+To help prepare you, there will be a mandatory on-line training session with CAPA staff.

 Please note: Students from the following schools are not allowed to participate in the ambassador program by their home institutions: University of Pittsburgh, University of Minnesota, Northeastern University, and Saint Mary's College of Indiana.

-You will be compensated with a modest stipend of $400 for completing the two sets of tasks by the stated deadline.
-The ambassador who completes the most tasks and/or is the most active receives a five-day trip to London, Florence, or Dublin.
-The second most active ambassador will receive a $500 gift card.
+You will be compensated with a modest stipend of $400 for completing all your assigned activities by the end of the semester.
 There is an added incentive for recruiting students who enroll and travel abroad with CAPA in upcoming terms.

 HOW TO JOIN THE PROGRAM